-A new decision from a New York federal judge could have a chilling effect on how we use the internet.
+A new decision from a New York federal judge could have a chilling effect on how we use the internet, according to experts.
 This past week, Judge Katherine Forrest of the U.S. District Court for the Southern District of New York held that Vox, Time, Yahoo, and Breitbart, among other publications, infringed another’s copyright-protected image of football star Tom Brady simply by embedding another person’s tweet that contained the image on their websites.

 According to the Electronic Frontier Foundation, the leading nonprofit organization defending civil liberties in the digital world, “if adopted by other courts, this legally and technically misguided decision would threaten millions of ordinary Internet users with infringement liability.”

 But let us back up just a bit.
 The decision, which was issued this past week, comes after Justin Goldman filed a copyright infringement lawsuit against the websites in April 2017.
 According to Goldman’s complaint, he snapped a photo of Tom Brady, Danny Ainge, and others on the street in East Hampton, New York, which he uploaded to his Snapchat Story.
 Shortly thereafter, the photo then went “viral.”

 As noted by Judge Forrest, the photo “traveled through several levels of social media platforms—and finally onto Twitter, where it was uploaded by several users, including Cassidy Hubbarth (@cassidyhubbarth), Bobby Manning (@RealBobManning), Rob H (@rch111), and Travis Singleton (@SneakerReporter).”
 At this point, the defendants in the case, all of which maintain online news outlets and blogs, published articles “prominently featuring the photo by ‘embedding’ [one of the aforementioned user’s tweets] into [their] articles.”